-As, it offers many advantages such as better living and resting conditions, occupational structure and protection of buildings against moisture.
+As, it has many advantages such as better living and resting conditions, occupational structure, and protection of buildings against moisture.

 It consists of forming an impermeable layer of enriched cement mortar (1: 3) for damp proofing on the exposed concrete surface to withstand water pressure.

 Gunning is a mixture of cement and sand with the usual ratio of 1: 3 or 1: 4.